sh4deee/SecureVault/README.md

 Launch the SecretVault application once dependencies are ready.

+bash
+Copy
+Edit
+python run.py
 Usage Overview
-Sign up or log in through the menu.
+Upon running, you will be presented with a menu to sign up or log in.

 Choose to store your encrypted data locally or on a removable USB drive.

 Use the intuitive CLI to add, view, edit, or delete your encrypted entries.

-Change your password securely (data is re-encrypted).
+Change your password securely, which re-encrypts your data.

 Export your data to text files or transfer and wipe data securely from the device.